September 08, 2020 6 min read

-In another study involving children with H. pylori infection, researchers compared the effects of triple therapy but placing the children into four groups: a S. boulardii plus inulin group, an L. acidophilus LB group, and a drug-free group.
+In another study involving children with H. pylori infection, researchers compared the effects of triple therapy but placing the children into four groups: a S. boulardii plus inulin group, an L. acidophilus group, and a drug-free group.

 The antibiotics used to treat H. pylori are designed to kill off the ‘bad’ bacteria, but they also kill off beneficial bacteria.

 This results in a disruption to the balance of flora in the gut, which in turn can lead to a wide range of gastrointestinal issues.

 A common side-effect of antibiotic use is diarrhea.
 Probiotics have been shown to restore this balance to reduce diarrhea.

 Lactobacillus and Bifidobacterium based probiotics also have anti-inflammatory effects that reduce the chance of gastritis, and also demonstrate antioxidant effects that reduce damage to the intestinal lining.

 Probiotic bacteria have been shown to directly combat H. pylori, even when used without antibiotics.